h2oai/datatable/docs/develop/contrib.rst

 be a green button "Compare & pull request".
 Pressing that button you will see an "Open a pull request" form.

-When opening a pull request, make sure to provide an informative title, and a detailed description of the proposed changes.
+When opening a pull request, make sure to provide an informative title and a detailed description of the proposed changes.
 If the pull request directly addresses one of the issues, make sure to note that in the text of the PR description.